Skip to main content

 “But pardon me, Begum Sahib, isn’t that risky?”
 Koli’s words made her laugh.
 Yes, so unlike her and the situation.
 She was amused.

-“I hold no crown Koli, no one will gain anything killing me.
+“I hold no crown, Koli.
+No one will gain anything by killing me.
 Send for my ride”

-“Our world is crumbling Mother.
-Your brave Janni, is not that brave after all. “she sobbed.
+“Our world is crumbling, Mother.
+Your brave Janni is not that brave after all, “she sobbed.
 The stone was cold and silent.
 She craved the comfort of her hug.
-“I was told such a day will come and I have to be strong.
-Look Ammi, your daughter is failing.”
+“I was told such a day would come, and I have to be strong.
+Look, Ammi, your daughter is failing.”
 She heard footsteps at the entrance.
-Alarmed she wiped her tears.
-It was dark already, a little lamp shone at the tomb.
+Alarmed, she wiped her tears.
+It was dark already, and a little lamp shone at the tomb.
 And in its light, she saw him.
 He paid his respect to the empress he never saw and stared at her moist eyes and the face she had veiled.

 “Once someone called me his Samjogini.
 Does he feel the same after all these years?
 Am I his will to return home and fight for love, like Prithvi did for …” She could speak no more.